Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13677: 76 + 70
 - 1367E
 - 1367F: filled that seated hole
+- 13688: Kolya extracted Seth’s stick, the rest craggy, put again to 16384
 - 1368A
 - 1368E
 - 136D4: just three holes in seated women